-- Modern electric circuits are fitted with circuit breakers called trip switches.
+- If you are at all unsure, please contact us - Modern electric circuits are fitted with circuit breakers called trip switches.
 If a fault develops, a switch is tripped and the circuit is broken.
 You will find all of the trip switches (fuses) in the consumer unit.
-Some consumer units have buttons rather than the switches - If one of your electrical appliances is faulty, leave it unplugged and get a qualified electrician or service engineer to check it - If a wall or ceiling light is faulty, keep it switched off (put some tape over the switch) and contact us - Make sure your hands are dry when they touch electrical fittings.
+Some consumer units have buttons rather than the switches - If one of your electrical appliances is faulty, leave it unplugged and get a qualified electrician or service engineer to check it - If a wall or ceiling light is faulty, keep it switched off (put some tape over the switch) and contact us - Blockages in toilets are usually caused by unusual objects: nappies, toys or toilet fresheners.
+You must not use toilets as rubbish or waste disposers - Make sure your hands are dry when they touch electrical fittings.